Skip to Main Content

 Databases are online collections of information sources that the library pays and subscribes to so students can use them.
 They often contain publications that are not easy to find or access elsewhere online.

-Our Databases list shows all the databases the library subscribes to, listed in alphabetical order by name.
+Our Databases A-Z list shows all the databases the library subscribes to, listed in alphabetical order by name.
 It includes descriptions of the type of information you will find in each.

 Once you are on the list, if you aren't sure which database to use for your topic, you can filter the databases by subject and database type to find ones that will work best for your needs.
-The libraries' video on Database Selection shows how to navigate the Databases list.
+The libraries' video on Database Selection shows how to navigate the Databases A-Z List.

 When working with the library's subscription databases, you may be prompted to log in with your NCC account (Workday / student id number and password) in order to use our databases off-campus.